 - Move to Safety: If the accident is minor, move vehicles to the side of the road to avoid obstructing traffic and further accidents.

-- Report the Accident: Contact the police as soon as possible.
+- Report the Accident: Contact the police as soon as possible after the accident.
 A police report is crucial, especially in accidents involving uninsured drivers.

 Documenting the accident scene is pivotal in building your case, whether for insurance claims or legal purposes.

-- Take Photos: Capture clear photos of the vehicles, damage, accident scene, and any relevant road signs or markings.
+- Take Photos: Capture clear photos of the vehicles, damages, accident scene, and any relevant road signs or markings.

 - Gather Information: Exchange information with the other driver, including names, contact details, and vehicle details.
 Note that the other driver may not have insurance information to provide.